aparx/eventbus/README.md

 As initially stated, ***everything*** can be customized and is modular.

 ## WARNING❗
-This library is not production nor test ready at all.
+This library is not production nor test or alpha ready at all.
 Not even core functions are implemented yet.
 <br/>Please wait until a stable alpha or even version is pre-released.
 <br/>You are ensured to encounter bugs very quickly.
 <br/>Also the documentations are completely missing yet.